 What is democracy?

-The word ‘democracy’ comes from a Greek word meaning ‘rule by the people.’
+The word ‘democracy’ comes from a Greek which means ‘rule by the people.’
 It’s used to describe a system of government where power is held by the citizens.
 They can impact important decisions, either directly or through the people they elect.

 Democracy is based on freedom and equality between all people.
 It’s often described as the ‘rule of the majority’, as important decisions are based on the votes of the people.
 This can either be: